 VII.
 FUNDS

 As the present TCP project does not provide the budget needed for such a project, alternative funds are needed.
 Whereas the benefit of human health is a major target of the project, relevant organizations in this respect might be addressed.
-In additional to this project proposal, there is the need to sthe capability of in Pakistan.
+In additional to this project proposal, there is the need to strengthening the capability of virus characterization in Pakistan.
 This might be presented in a separate

 MISSION PROGRAM